 The principal role of the Board is to promote and protect shareholder value by providing strategic guidance to management and overseeing management’s implementation of the Company’s strategic goals and objectives.
 On an annual basis, the Board reviews the Company’s strategic priorities with management, including the Company’s business plan, and leads discussions on execution strategy, including budgetary considerations, to ensure that the Company has the appropriate resources to deliver the agreed strategy.
-The Board also monitors management, operational and financial performance against the Company’s goals on an ongoing basis through the year.
+The Board also monitors management, operational and financial performance against the Company’s goals on an ongoing basis throughout the year.
 To enable it to do this, the Board receives operational and financial updates at every scheduled Board meeting.

 Given the size of the Company, it is not possible or appropriate for the Board to be involved in managing the Company’s day-to-day activities.
-However, the Board is accountable to shareholders by whom they are elected for delivering long-term shareholder value.
+However, the Board is accountable to shareholders by whom they are elected for delivering long term shareholder value.
 To achieve this, the Board ensures that the Company has in place a framework of controls, which enables management to appraise and manage risk effectively with oversight from the Board, through clear and robust procedures and delegated authorities.

 In accordance with the provisions of the Company’s Constitution, the Board committee charters and other applicable governance and corporate policies, the Board has delegated a number of powers to Board committees and responsibility for the day-to-day management of the Company’s affairs and the implementation of corporate strategy to the CEO.
 The responsibilities delegated to the CEO are established by the Board and include limits on the way in which the CEO can exercise such authority.
 In addition, the Board has also reserved certain matters to itself for decision, including:

 - appointing, removing and assessing the performance and remuneration of the CEO and CFO;